Seny Dieng: International career

+Dieng was non-playing member of Senegal's squad for the 2022 FIFA World Cup in Qatar.

+In December 2023, he was named in Senegal's squad for the postponed 2023 Africa Cup of Nations held in the Ivory Coast.

 Personal life

 Dieng was born and raised in Zürich to a Senegalese father and a Swiss mother.
 Parallel to his football education at Red Star and Grasshopper Club, he completed his school education at the Sport Academy Zurich.

+He was appointed a Grand Officer of the National Order of the Lion by President of Senegal Macky Sall following the nation's victory at the 2021 Africa Cup of Nations.